Halifax mortgages customer ratings

 Can I make overpayments?

-Halifax customers with a mortgage where an ERC applies can currently make overpayments every year of up to 10% of the amount owed on 1 January without having to pay an ERC.
+This allows Halifax customers to make overpayments every year of up to 10% of the amount owed on 1 January without having to pay an ERC.

 How can I contact Halifax?